textX/Arpeggio/docs/tutorials/csv.md

 # Comma-Separated Values (CSV) parser tutorial

+A tutorial for building parser for well known CSV format.

+---

 In this tutorial we will see how to make a parser for a simple data interchange format - [CSV]() (Comma-Separated Values).
 CSV is a textual format for tabular data interchange.
 It is described by